-Buffalo Bill’s Wild West show opens in London, giving Queen Victoria and her subjects their first look at real cowboys and Indians.
+Buffalo Bill’s Wild West show opens in London, giving Queen Victoria and her subjects their first look at a romanticized version of the American West.

-Audiences loved Cody’s reenactments of frontier events: an attack on a Deadwood stage, a Pony Express relay race, and most exciting of all, the spectacle of Custer’s Last Stand at the Little Big Horn.
-Even more popular were the displays of western outdoor skills like rope tricks, bulldogging, and amazing feats of marksmanship.
-Cody made a star of Annie Oakley, an attractive young Ohio woman who earned her nickname “Little Sure Shot” by shooting a cigar out of an assistant’s mouth.
+Audiences loved Cody’s reenactments of frontier events: an attack on a Deadwood stage, a Pony Express relay race and Custer’s Last Stand at the Battle of the Little Big Horn.
+Even more popular were the displays of western outdoor skills like rope tricks, bulldogging and amazing feats of marksmanship.
+Cody made a star of Annie Oakley, an young Ohio woman who earned her nickname “Little Sure Shot” by shooting a cigar out of an assistant’s mouth.

 Having effectively defined the popular image of the West for many Americans, Cody took his show across the Atlantic to show Europeans.
 He staged his first international performance at the Earls Court show ground in London on this day in 1887 to a wildly appreciative audience.
 Queen Victoria herself attended two command showings.
 After London, Cody and his performers amazed audiences throughout Europe and then became a truly international success.
 One bronco rider, who stayed with the show until 1907, traveled around the world more than three times and recalled giving a performance in Outer Mongolia.

 Though his Wild West show waned in popularity in the 20th century—in part because of competition from thousands of local rodeos that borrowed his idea—Cody remained on the road with the show for 30 years.
 When the show finally collapsed from financial pressures in 1913, Cody continued to perform in other similar shows until two months before his death in 1917.
 More than 18,000 attended the great showman’s funeral, and the romantic power of his vision still draws thousands of visitors a year to his gravesite on Lookout Mountain above Denver.